vinzdef/ipp/README.md

 #### Go Server:

-- Has internal counter
+- Has an internal counter
-- Serve static files
+- Serves static files
-- Offer POST endpoint to increase counter
+- Has `POST` endpoint to increase counter
-- Offer WebSocket to read counter value
+- Has WebSocket to broadcast counter value

 #### Frontend:

 - React + Redux
 - ES6 + JSX
-- Reads value over websocket
+- Reads value over WebSocket
-- Has increase button that sends POST
+- Has increase button that sends `POST`
 - Looks nice, maybe with some CSS Framework
-- Built with webpack
+- Built with Webpack

 ___